1. Previous: Chapter 1

 3. It can be more difficult to read when your eyes see the same thing written over and over again on the screen.

-Let’s change our code so that we only have to write 2 * pi * radius one time, and then use that to calcuate the circumference of any circle.
+Let’s change our code so that we only have to write 2 * pi * radius one time, and then use that to calculate the circumference of any circle.
 In other words, let’s remove the duplication!

 Removing Duplication with Functions